moov2/GameUIPatterns/pattern-library/src/docs/components.md

-## Including a Game Component
+## Including a UI Component

-To add a new game UI component, you will first need to login to the website via the WordPress login form at [/wp-login](/wp-login).
+To add a new UI component, you will first need to login to the website via the WordPress login form at [/wp-login](/wp-login).

 Once logged in, navigate to the "UI Component" menu item on the dashboard and select the child "Add New"